metbril/home-assistant-config/README.md

 I have quickly replaced the default sqlite database with MySQL.
 The default database was growing rapidly and lead to bad performance.

-To limit database growth, I limit recording as much as possible and purge the database for values older than 7 days.
+To limit database growth, I limit [recording](https://home-assistant.io/components/recorder/) as much as possible and purge the database daily for values older than 3 days.

 ## Devices